 This is an updated and reposted article.
 It was originally posted on July 13, 2016.
 Some of the specific tools recommended in the original article are no longer recommended, and some of their specifications have changed.
 The core message of this article remains valid.
 I recently got a reminder of this from my new friend, Dee as you will read below.

 I am sometimes asked why I cover so many different systems.
 At times even I have recommended picking one or two and sticking with them.
 From a blogging standpoint, I want to give the reader as many options as possible.
 From a personal/actual-use standpoint, my reasoning is slightly different.
 I feel there are good reasons to employ redundant secure messengers.

 Reason 1: Compatibility with others

-Compatibility: This is perhaps the most practical reason I employ redundant secure messengers.
+This is perhaps the most practical reason I employ redundant secure messengers.
+Secure messengers only work with themselves.
+While the next frontier of secure messengers will allow various messengers to work with each other, we are currently locked into messaging silos.
 When I meet someone I want to give them as many secure options as possible.
 By having multiple capabilities I am also more likely to meet others who have a compatible capability.

-I run Signal, Threema, and Wickr on my device.
-Running redundant secure messengers may not be for everyone, but there is a reason for it.
+I run Signal, Threema, and Wire on my device.
+Running redundant secure messengers may not be for everyone, but there are some good reasons for it.